PierreSenellart/provsql/doc/TODO/safe-query-followups.md

-  `gate_agg` children *circuit-only*: `runAggMarginalEvaluator` (`src/AggMarginalEvaluator.{h,cpp}`) recurses through any hierarchical (laminar) join self-gating on whether each multi-member block has a leaf common to all its members, and the planner-side skeleton detector `safe_query_skeleton_is_hierarchical` (`src/safe_query.c`) reports HAVING-skeleton safety to the classifier.
+  `gate_agg` children *circuit-only*: `runAggMarginalEvaluator` (`src/AggMarginalEvaluator.{h,cpp}`) recurses through any hierarchical (laminar) join self-gating on whether each multi-member block has a leaf common to all its members.
 What remains is the planner certificate for shapes the circuit *cannot* self-certify -- notably BID disjoint-block (`⊥`) structure, where the mutual exclusivity is not visible from leaf sharing alone.
 The certificate would be stamped on the